panyam/excaliframe/docs/TESTING.md

-# Testing Excalfluence Locally
+# Testing Excliframe Locally

-This guide explains how to test the Excalfluence plugin locally with Confluence Cloud or Server.
+This guide explains how to test the Excliframe plugin locally with Confluence Cloud or Server.

 ## Prerequisites